-3.5 Controlling OVE Apps and designing interactive visualisations of images that have been loaded.
+3.5 Controlling OVE Apps and designing interactive visualisations

+Once an App has been launched in an OVE space it can be controlled using the corresponding controller, which provides app-specific functionality.
+For example, the controller of the Images App supports panning and zooming of images that have been loaded.
 The controller can be loaded into a separate browser window by accessing the URL http://OVE\CORE\HOST:PORT/app/images/control.html?oveSectionId=0.
 Not providing the oveSectionId would result in OVE printing the Section id not provided warning on the browser console.